velartrill/velartrill.github.io/orig/conspirators.md

 # Conspirators
 % by Lexi Summer Hale

-With his cap and sun-spectacles on, Lena might almost pass for Kaparttu if he weren't so small.
+With his cap and sun-spectacles on, Lena might almost pass for Kapa if he weren't so small.
 Mixed, maybe — like what a Kapa-Marak might look like, if you could imagine such a thing.
 What a surprise a punch from him would be.
 I slip my feet into my favorite summer sandals, watching idly as he kneels to lace up his boots.
 I can't help but admire the gentle curves of his body; the hint of taut muscle beneath the dark tan of his skin.
 He catches my eye and smirks that fucking smirk of his when I look away, redfaced.

 "Enjoying the view?" he asks archly.